makovalab-psu/GorillaY_project/README.md

 ### Who do I talk to? ###

-* contact biomonika@psu.edu or any of the repository administrators
+* contact biomonika@psu.edu or szr165@psu.edu or any of the repository administrators